 What all business problems that morph into commercial disputes have in common are people and documents, and both of these are fundamental to a successful claim or defence.

-In essence it is about not being sloppy and making sure that as disputes germinate people within the business are not compromising the legal position, and only the right people in the business are communicating with the counterparty as things heat up.
-This may sound common sense but in practice it rarely happens.
-Casual admissions are made that once out the bag cannot be put back.
+In essence it is about not being sloppy and making sure that as disputes germinate, people within the business are not compromising the legal position.
+It is also important that only the right people in the business are communicating with the counterparty as things heat up.
+This may sound common sense, but in practice it rarely happens.
+Casual admissions are made that once out of the bag cannot be put back.
 Records are incomplete and emails passed without proper protection or consideration.

 Are you Litigation Ready™?

 Prudent companies ensure they are Litigation Ready™.
 Of course that does not guarantee success in litigation but it significantly increases the probability.
 If you need a litigation lawyer, please get in touch with us today.